imabhay625/Simple-Pdf_Query_Bot/Readme.txt

-Additionally, the script handles a specific error regarding deserialization, ensuring smooth execution.
+Additionally, the script has a specific error regarding deserialization, ensuring smooth execution.
 If users encounter this error, they can expect a prompt solution.
 Your feedback and suggestions for improvement are welcomed.
 Thank you for your interest!

 Error : "ValueError: The de-serialization relies loading a pickle file.
 Pickle files can be modified to deliver a malicious payload that results in execution of arbitrary code on your machine.You will need to set `allow_dangerous_deserialization` to `True` to enable deserialization.
 If you do this, make sure that you trust the source of the data.
 For example, if you are loading a file that you created, and no that no one else has modified the file, then this is safe to do.
 Do not set this to `True` if you are loading a file from an untrusted source (e.g., some random site on the internet.)."